soybeanjs/soybean-admin-docs/src/guide/request/intro.md

-# System Request
+# Request

-## Request Configuration

-### Multiple Request Environments
+## Multiple Request Environments

 Development projects often use multiple request environment addresses: such as the backend address for the user development environment, the backend address for the test environment, the backend address for the pre-production environment, and the address for the production environment, etc.

-Add different request environment addresses in the `env-config.ts` file.
+Configure multiple request addresses in the environment file, and then determine which request address to use in the request function based on the environment variable.

+The current project's environment files are

+`.env.prod`, `.env.test`

+## Introduction to Request Related Configuration

+Configuration items in the `.env` file

+- `VITE_SERVICE_SUCCESS_CODE`: The code for successful backend requests
+- `VITE_SERVICE_LOGOUT_CODES`: The code for backend request failures that require the user to log out, multiple codes are separated by `,`
+- `VITE_SERVICE_MODAL_LOGOUT_CODES`: The code for backend request failures that require the user to log out (reminded by popup), multiple codes are separated by `,`
+- `VITE_SERVICE_EXPIRED_TOKEN_CODES`: The code for backend request failures and refresh token, multiple codes are separated by `,`

+Configuration items in the `.env.test` or `.env.prod` file

+- `VITE_SERVICE_BASE_URL`: The base address for requests
+- `VITE_OTHER_SERVICE_BASE_URL`: The base address for other requests

-### Create Request Function
+### Introduction to Request Functions

-Create request functions in src/service/request/index.ts.

-1. **Choose to create request function: createRequest and createFlatRequest**
+1. **Request functions: createRequest and createFlatRequest**

-`createRequest`: The returned request instance directly returns Axios response data (convertible).
+`createRequest`: The returned request instance directly returns Axios response data (convertible)

-`createFlatRequest`: The returned request instance will wrap the response data and error information in a flat object, returning the result in a unified format.
+`createFlatRequest`: The returned request instance will wrap the response data and error information in a flat object, and return the result in a unified format.

-2. **createRequest/createFlatRequest Parameters**
+2. **Parameters for createRequest/createFlatRequest**

 `axiosConfig`: axios configuration, input baseUrl, define some other configurations: such as: request timeout, request header, etc.

-`options`: Configure input verification and other logic (see `RequestOption` below).
+`options`: Configure input validation and other logic (see `RequestOption` below)

 ```ts
 interface RequestOption<ResponseData = any> {